 In this article

 Renting a commercial premise is a substantial financial commitment for any business and can be daunting if it’s the first time you’re doing it.
-And due to it being common for commercial leases to include countless terms and conditions, it’s easy to agree to something you don’t agree with or simply don’t understand.
-For example, the lease may commit you to a period for five years when you might be looking to upscale in three.
+Due to it being common for commercial leases to include countless terms and conditions, it’s easy to agree to something you don’t agree with or simply don’t understand.
+For example, the lease may commit you to a period of five years but you want to upscale in three.

-If you’re looking to take out a commercial lease, or concerned about your company’s existing lease, please don’t hesitate to visit our commercial leases page or contact one of our commercial property solicitors on 020 3007 5500.
+If you’re looking to take out a commercial lease, or are concerned about your company’s existing lease, please don’t hesitate to visit our commercial leases page or contact one of our commercial property solicitors on 0203 007 5500.

-A commercial lease is a legally binding contract made between a landlord and a business tenant.
-Much like a residential tenancy, a commercial lease gives a tenant the right to use the specific property for a business or commercial activity for a period in exchange for money paid to the landlord.
+A commercial lease is a legally binding contract between a landlord and a business tenant.
+A commercial lease is similar to a residential tenancy.
+They give a tenant the right to use the property for a business or commercial activity for an agreed duration, in exchange for money paid to the landlord.

-To help minimise the risk of this happening, our solicitors have put together a top ten list of factors to consider when negotiating a commercial lease to ensure the lease is in line with your company’s desires.
+To help you minimise the risks, our solicitors have put together a list of considerations when negotiating a commercial lease to ensure the lease is in line with your company’s desires.

 1. Ask for a rent-free period.